mir-mirsodikov/mir-mirsodikov/README.md

-## Hi there 👋
+## Hello, World 👋

 I am a full stack developer working at StaffWise and studying Computer Science at Wichita State University.

 <!--
 **mir-mirsodikov/mir-mirsodikov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.